jesi-rgb/old.jesirgb.com/posts/gif-encoding.md

 ##### Palettes

-On the other hand, palette based means that the encoder will not save every color individually but rather generate a static palette of colors for each frame that we'll keep referencing.
+On the other hand, palette based means that the encoder will **not save** every color individually but rather generate a **static palette of colors for each frame** that we'll keep referencing for every pixel in that frame.
 This constrains the color space to whatever this palette allows us to play with.
 And, in the GIF specification, that constrain is pretty tight since we only have 256 colors.

+We can have a particular palette for each frame, or we can have what's called a **global palette**, used generally for all frames.
+We'll dive deep into this topic next.

 ## Main functionality